 Q: Are all aspects of this Evaluation and Evolution component necessary?

-We consider all aspects listed above as important but how a person or organization chooses to use them is up to that individual or group.
-To maximize the flexibility and application options, all components are designed to be usable in combinations, as part of the complete model, or as a stand-alone components.
+We consider all aspects listed above as important, but how a person or organization chooses to use them is up to that individual or group.
+To maximize the flexibility and application options, all components are designed to be usable in combinations, as part of the complete One Community Education for Life program, or as stand-alone components.

 People’s and organizational approaches to discipline are diverse.
 If disciplinary action is something you or your organization has decided is necessary, our suggestion is to still maintain a positive and Learner-focused approach.
 This would mean focusing on the Learner’s goals, how their behavior could be changed to help them better achieve their goals, and then guiding the Learner to come up with the best approach for moving forward and any consequences associated with not living up to this self-created path for progress.